 What if I Do Not Pass My Certification Test?

 The passing score for each Certification is 80 or higher.
 Volunteers who did not pass on the first try may take a retake test, but only once.
 Contact United Way before beginning the retake to make sure that you understand the correct answers to the questions you missed.

 Where Do I Volunteer?

-Tax volunteers will work onsite at United Way of Central Alabama, in the Alice Williams Building, the new glass and stone building next to United Way’s original brick building..
+Tax volunteers will work onsite at United Way of Central Alabama, in the Spain Community Chest Building, the same location where orientation and training sessions are located.

 Where is United Way of Central Alabama?

 From St. Vincent’s Hospital, follow University Boulevard east about eight blocks.
 The street name will change to Clairmont Avenue.
 Watch for the Piggly Wiggly on the left at 34th Street South.
 After the Piggly Wiggly, go one more block past Park 35 Apartments, and turn left at 36th Street South.
-UWCA is one block ahead at the top of the hill.
-Turn right and then turn left into the parking lot.
-Continue past the red brick building and enter the front entrance of the stone and glass Alice Williams Building.
+The entrance to UWCA’s parking lot is one block ahead at the top of the hill.
+Once in the parking lot, follow the drive a little further up hill, and the Spain Community Chest Building will be on your left at top of the hill and has a sign over the entrance.
 Check in with the receptionist to sign in and get your volunteer badge and name tag.